Shikaga/PitchBlackAnalysis/index.md

 However, a short time later, the passengers find Riddick standing over the missing body of one of their murdered acquaintances.
 Presuming that Riddick has started his killing spree, they tackle him to the ground and after a brief skirmish, capture him.

-So it is at this moment in the film, twenty seven minutes into the film, that Riddick utters his first line of on screen dialogue.
+So it is at this moment in the film, twenty seven minutes in, that Riddick utters his first line of on screen dialogue.
 And with his first words, his character changes completely.

 I mentioned earlier that there are many similarities between *Pitch Black* and *Alien*.
 And indeed, there are.
 And if we are going to play with this analogy, then in this opening act, Riddick very much takes the role of the Xenomorph.

 Unquestionably dangerous, hiding in the shadows, attacking the crew members one by one while they hide in fear, Riddick is unquestioningly the Xenomorph of this first act.

-Yet at this point, the film suddenly turns into a more traditional survival movie.
-Riddick's role as "Big Bad", is suddenly taken out from under him, with the flock alien creatures that inhabit this planet becoming the crew's main threat.
+Yet at the moment of his first line of dialog, the film suddenly turns into a more traditional survival movie.
+Riddick's role as "Big Bad", is suddenly pulled out from under him, with the flock alien creatures that inhabit this planet becoming the crew's main threat.

 And with the antagonist role taken, Riddick turns from the Jason or Freddy style killer to a sort of morally bankrupt guardian angel.